Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

-\paragraph*{Latency} Latency refers to the time required to produce an inference result, which in the context of iterative optimization corresponds to the number of iterations or computational layers that must be executed sequentially.
+\paragraph*{Latency} In the context of iterative optimization, latency corresponds to the number of iterations or computational layers executed sequentially.
 Unfolded architectures based on {\em learning hyperparameters} and {\em learning objective parameters} preserve the computational structure of the original solver but operate with a fixed and predefined number of iterations.
-As such, they can be designed to achieve low latency by setting the number of iterations to a small value while maintaining high performance through data-driven parameter tuning.
-Methods that incorporate neural components may introduce additional latency due to the need for a forward pass through the \acp{dnn} at each iteration.
-The degree of additional latency depends on the underlying hardware and implementation, as neural computations can often be highly parallelized and accelerated using dedicated inference engines.
+As such, they can achieve low latency by setting the number of iterations to a small value while maintaining high performance through parameter learning.
+Methods that incorporate neural components may introduce additional latency due to the \ac{dnn} forward pass at each iteration.
+The degree of additional latency depends on the underlying hardware and implementation, as neural computations can often be accelerated using dedicated inference engines.
 Despite this, these approaches remain inherently based on iterative solvers with a small and fixed number of iterations, and thus their overall latency typically remains low compared to traditional optimization methods that require numerous iterations to converge.